 - Normal cells may be damaged by the radiation.
 This can cause your tissues or organs to stop working properly.
 Bone marrow cells may be damaged and increase your risk for infections and fatigue.
 High doses of radiation can weaken your bones and increase your risk for a fracture.
 Your skin may become red and dry.
 It may also bleed, flake off, or start to peel.

 - You may have nausea, vomiting, or diarrhea.
 You may lose your hair.
+You may become infertile after radiation treatment.
 Your pain may not go away for days or weeks, or it may return.
 You may need more treatment.
-You may get a blood clot in your limb.
-This may become life-threatening.